-- promote an holistic, values-based education (founded on the teachings of Jesus Christ) that is both distinctive and inclusive;
+- To promote a holistic, values-based education (founded on the teachings of Jesus Christ) that is both distinctiveand

-- develop our schools that are rooted in their communities, celebrating diversity;
+- To develop our schools that are rooted in their communities, celebrating diversity.

-- honour the history and tradition of individual schools in their local contexts;
+- To honour the history and tradition of individual schools in their local contexts.

-- work with and alongside converting schools, in order to develop strategies for change and improvement that are relevant and likely to work in a particular school’s context;
+- To work withand alongside converting schools, in order to develop a strategy for change and improvement that is relevant and practical.

-- build on strength; support the weak; assume that all members of the school community can be helped to achieve their best;
+- To build on strength; support the weak; enable all members of the school community to flourish.

-- work with partners to ensure that the curriculum and all aspects of school life and experience are appropriate to the needs of the school community;
+- To work with partners to ensure that the curriculum and all aspects of school life and experience are appropriate to the needs of the school community.

-- work with partners to ensure sustainable high standards and outcomes for all pupils, so that academies become beacons of good practice that are able to support other schools in turn that need help;
+- To work with partners to ensure sustainable high standards and outcomes for all pupils, so that schools and academies become beacons of good practice that are able to support other schools in turn that need help.

-- build leadership capacity across schools and academy staff and pupils.
+- To build leadership capacity for all staff and pupils.

 The LDBE has particular expertise in promoting the Christian distinctiveness of its schools which includes collective worship, religious education, mission and the new SIAMS agenda.
 Its strong links at the strategic level with Local Authorities, the DfE and the Church of England Board of Education enables it to act as an advocate and champion for Church schools and academies.
 Additionally it is able to act as a broker and conduit for the range of services that CE academies and maintained schools might wish to access.